 Have you tried to save your marriage?
 This could mean anything from reading self-help books to attending counseling with (or without) your spouse.
 You owe it to yourself – and any children – to learn if anything can be done to save your marriage.

 In order to get a divorce in Florida, the law requires that your marriage be irretrievably broken.
 This is a complicated way of saying “broken and cannot be fixed.”
 Very often this requires no more proof than saying, “my marriage is irretrievably broken.”
 But, the judges take this requirement seriously and want to know if you have tried everything to save your marriage.

 Are you effectively dealing with the emotions that are associated with divorce?

 A divorce can bring up intense emotions.
 Among these are hurt feelings, guilt, confusion, anger, and maybe relief.
-It’s important that you are at (or near) your best as you go through a divorce since may decisions will be made than could effect the rest of your life.
+It’s important that you are at (or near) your best as you go through a divorce since many decisions will be made that could affect the rest of your life.
 If you are having trouble dealing with various emotions, you should seek the help of a professional counselor.

 Have you researched how to get divorced?